scalqa/scalqa/project/release/docs/static/guide/introduction/Download_and_Setup.md

 title: Download and Setup
 ---

-A natural pre-requisite for Scalqa is the installed at least Scala 3.0.2 environment (lower versions do have crucial bugs).
+A natural pre-requisite for Scalqa is the installed at least Scala 3.1.0 environment.
 If in doubt, take a look at project [Samples](https://github.com/scalqa/samples), which is SBT configured for Scala3 with Scalqa.

 ### Download